alexey-martynov/alexey-martynov.github.io/_posts/2023-03-31-registration-maps.md

 section is a list of function pointers.
 These pointers can be a global variables initialized automatically during module load and these variables are marked with unique section name.
-The linker will collect all these variables to the section section building an array.
+The linker will collect all these variables to the section building an array.
 Because size of these pointers is fixed it can be easily iterated if size of the section is known.